A tour of precious cultural assets that remain in Minami Aizu, the southern part of the Aizu region [Fukushima Prefecture]

 Minamiaizu is full of charm

-The great nature and outdoor sports represented by Oze are also attractive features of Minamiaizu.
-There are also many small but unique hot springs such as Yunokami Onsen, Tokusa Onsen, and Azuki Onsen.
-The gourmet food is also full of mountain delicacies.
-Please come to Minamiaizu, which is full of nature, has plenty to see, and is close to the metropolitan area.
+Minamiaizu's charm lies in its abundant nature, as exemplified by Oze, and its outdoor sports.
+It also boasts many small but unique hot springs, such as Yunokami Onsen, Tokusa Onsen, and Azuki Onsen.
+The cuisine is also packed with mountain delicacies.
+Come visit Minamiaizu, a place filled with nature, plenty to see, and close to the Tokyo metropolitan area

 Other articles